 EMERGENCY GRANT: Those grants are dependent on the circumstances and the severity of the situation as determined by the Housing Rehabilitation Department.
 This program is limited to emergency work only and must be within our established emergency cost limit.

-FREE PAINT PROGRAM: This program address the deteriorating exterior conditions of the older housing stock within Augusta Richmond County.
+FREE PAINT PROGRAM: This program addresses the deteriorating exterior conditions of the older housing stock within Augusta Richmond County.
 The program provides free exterior paint to qualified homeowners and landlords whose tenants are residing within the county and who meet the low income guidelines established by HUD for that size household.
-The program provide the paint but the owner must make arrangements to have the structure painted.
+The program provides the paint but the owner must make arrangements to have the structure painted.

 Housing Rehabilitation: The county doesn’t have a specific home improvement program but they have funds that can be used for home repairs when a home health and safety needs to be addressed.
 You can contact the Community Development person in change on this page.